 2. Using Straws

-Straws are by far the cheapest and easiest way to prevent tangles in your jewelry.
+Using straws is the cheapest and easiest way you can use it at home.
+You can prevent your pieces from tangling.
 This method may work best with mostly thinner necklaces and necklaces that do not have an attached and immovable pendant in the center of the chain.
-The pendant will not be able to fit through the straw.
-If your necklace has an immovable pendant, you can consider cutting the straw in half, threading one chain on the side of the pendant through the straw.
+The pendant of your necklace is not able to fit through the straw.
+So, if there is an immovable pendant, you can cut the straw in half and thread one chain on the side of the pendant.